btholt/complete-intro-to-computer-science/lessons/big-o.md

 icon: "flask"
 ---

-Big O is the way we analyze how efficient algorithms (or code in this case) without getting too mired in the details.
+Big O is the way we analyze how efficient algorithms are (or code in this case) without getting too mired in the details.
 We can model how much time any function is going to take given n inputs (think an array of length `n`), but in reality we're interested in the order of magnitude of the number and not necessarily of the exact figure.

 Example: I don't particularly care if a function takes 300 milliseconds versus 330 milliseconds given 1,000 inputs, but I do care if it takes 300 milliseconds versus 30 seconds.
 This would be a difference in an order of magnitude, or basically we're saying we only care if the difference is large.